cecelot/site/src/content/blog/othello.md

 - an algorithm to validate disk placements
 - an algorithm that, for each of those placements, determines all disk flips

 This was straightforward, and while I won't get into it here for brevity, [`board.rs`](https://github.com/cecelot/olly/blob/2359a62e32587c3cdfc657ff1cd0c53889d43814/src/board.rs) contains all of the relevant code for this component.
-It was pretty standard two-dimensional array traversal, and I ended up using some of the minor utilities I've written for solving certain [Advent of Code](https://adventofcode.com) challenges more ergonomically.
+It was pretty standard two-dimensional array traversal, and I even ended up using some of the minor utilities I've written for solving certain [Advent of Code](https://adventofcode.com) challenges.

 ### Game